-Term (also equivalence) for the property of a word to be ambiguous.
-An example is "dew", which is a morning one precipitation, a rope or the 19th letter of the Greek alphabet can mean.
-In varietals, similar varieties are sometimes grouped under one name (homonym), although it is genotypisch are independent grape varieties.
-Particularly significant examples are Clevner, with which many largely unrelated grape varieties are named, and above all Malvasia with well over 50 varieties with this name ingredient.
-Also by the former widespread practice of confounding different varieties in the vineyard ( Mixed set ) common names were very common.
-Unlike the homonym, that stands synonym with different names for the same term.
-But there are also grape varieties that are used on the basis of a common property for several grape varieties.
-An example of Italy is Pagadebit ("Debt payer") for grape varieties with high yields.
+Term (also equivocation) for the property of a word to be ambiguous.
+An example is "dew", which is a morning precipitation, a rope or the 19th letter of the Greek alphabet.
+For grape varieties, similar varieties are sometimes grouped together under one name (homonym), although it is genotypisch are independent grape varieties.
+Examples are particularly significant Clevner, with which numerous largely unrelated grape varieties are named, and above all Malvasia with well over 50 varieties with this name component.
+Also due to the previously widespread custom of planting different varieties in the vineyard ( Mixed sentence ) common names were very common.
+This is in contrast to the homonym synonym with different names for the same term.
+However, there are also grape variety names that are used for several grape varieties due to a common property.
+An example of Italy is Pagadebit ("Debtor") for grape varieties with high yields.